 - Is your relationship hurting, but your partner is unable or unwilling to attend therapy?

-- Frustrated by dating struggles, such as patterns of attraction to unavailable people or worries about if someone will leave once they know the “real” you?
+- Frustrated by dating, such as patterns of attraction to unavailable people or worries about if someone will leave once they know the “real” you?

 We all experience times when it feels like we’re going through the motions of life alone rather than really living and connecting.
 Sometimes life knocks us down with unexpected changes or losses and we need the support of loving others to get through, but just can’t figure out how to feel less stressed and alone.